mergeability/mergeable/docs/README.md

     reviewers: [ user1, user2 ] # list of github usernames required to review
     owners: true # Optional boolean.
 When true, the file .github/CODEOWNER is read and owners made required reviewers
     assignees: true # Optional boolean.
 When true, PR assignees are made required reviewers.
+    pending_reviewer: true #Optional boolean.
+When true, all the reviewer's approval is
     message: 'Custom message...'
 ```